sequana/fastqc/README.rst

 :Overview: Runs fastqc and multiqc on a set of Sequencing data to produce control quality reports
 :Input: A set of FastQ files (paired or single-end) compressed or not
-:Output: an HTML file summary.html (individual fastqc report)
+:Output: an HTML file summary.html (individual fastqc reports, mutli-samples report)
 :Status: production
 :Wiki: https://github.com/sequana/sequana_fastqc/wiki
 :Documentation: This README file, the Wiki from the github repository (link above) and https://sequana.readthedocs.io